Rutherford B. Hayes Biography

 In November, Hayes defeated Democrat Samuel J. Tilden in one of the closest and more controversial elections in United States history.
 Although Tilden received more popular votes than Hayes, his total electoral votes were one short of the number he needed to secure the election.
 The Hayes camp challenged the election results in four states (Florida, Louisiana, South Carolina, and Oregon).
 When Congress could not settle the dispute, the members established a nonpartisan electoral commission to determine the winner in the four disputed states.

 The commission declared Hayes the winner in each state.
 In each case, the eight Republican members voted for Hayes, and the seven Democrats voted for Tilden.
-In what became known as the “Wormley House Bargain,” Hayes became president.
-To secure the victory, Hayes agreed to end Reconstruction in the South, ordering the occupying Northern troops to return to the North.
+In what became known as the “Compromise of 1877,” and the “Wormley House Bargain,” Hayes became president.
+To secure the victory, Republican leaders made concessions to Democrats that hastened the return of home rule in the South.
 Hayes also agreed to appoint a Southerner to his cabinet.
-Upset by the outcome of the election, many Americans, especially Democrats, derisively referred to Hayes as “Rutherfraud B. Hayes” and “His Fraudulency” throughout his presidency.
+Upset by the outcome of the election, Americans, derisively referred to Hayes as “Rutherfraud B. Hayes” and “His Fraudulency” throughout his presidency.

 Hayes resigned his seat as Governor of Ohio on March 2, 1877, to assume the presidency.
 The next day he took the oath of office as president during a private ceremony at the White House.
 Two days later, on March 5, Hayes was publicly inaugurated.
 During his presidency, Hayes withdrew the last federal troops from the South, officially ending the Reconstruction Era.
 Still, he continued to champion rights for black Americans.
 In 1877, Hayes dispatched federal troops to several cities to limit violence and end rioting by striking workers during the Great Railroad Strike of 1877.
 Hayes also advocated for civil service reform, a stance that made him unpopular with politicians in both major parties.